Home > Students > Getting Started > Programs > Summer/Winter Faculty Led > Lehigh in Belgium

 The city of Leuven, Belgium, with a population of about 90,000 boasts a prestigious university that dates from the Middle Ages and a magnificent late Gothic city hall.
 Major industries are brewing, metal working, shoe manufacturing, and electrical apparatus.
 Situated in the center of Belgium, you can reach the Netherlands, Luxembourg, Germany, or France in about 1 1/2 hours by train.
 You can also travel to the North Sea coast in the same amount of time and cross into England by Hovercraft or you may use the “Chunnel” which will take you from Brussels to London in 3 1/4 hours.
 Paris lies nearby, too, within 1 1/2 hours on the TGV.

-The four-week program is held at The Louvain Institute for Irish Affairs in Europe located in the center of Leuven.
+The four-week program is held at the Leuven Institute for Ireland in Europe located in the center of Leuven.
 This facility provides the group’s living accommodations, classrooms, and dining room, among other support services.

 TRAVEL & ACCOMODATIONS